 With robust involvement in the Fairbanks art community, Somer has spent time teaching painting and drawing workshops for the Folk School of Fairbanks and Well Street Art Company, has created performance art with the Fairbanks Ladies of Wrestling, and enjoys her employment as Fairbanks Arts Associations Exhibition Technician, installing the rotating art exhibits at the Bear Gallery.

 Somer's recent body of work has been directly inspired by the wealth of the American Patchwork, and investigates the timeless beauty of quilt block designs.
-A large series of hard edge abstractions titled "The Painted Quilt" will be exhibited in January 2020 at Fairbanks Arts Associations Bear Gallery.
+A large series of hard edge abstractions titled "The Painted Quilt" was exhibited in January 2020 at Fairbanks Arts Associations Wandering Bear Gallery.

-Motivated to create community involvement and interest in public art, Somer founded the Far North Quilt Trail Project in July of 2019 ( ).
-With grant support from local non-profit Our Two Cents, Inc. Somer will begin creating Alaska’s first barn quilt trail in Fairbanks with a project called “Art in the Garden” to take place at the Fairbanks Community Garden in the summer of 2020.
+Motivated to create community involvement and interest in public art, Somer founded the Far North Quilt Trail Project in July of 2019 .
+With grant support from local non-profit Our Two Cents, Inc. , the Rasumuson Foundation, the Alaska Chapter of the Awesome Foundation and the Alaska State Council on the Arts, Somer began creating Alaska’s first barn quilt trail in Fairbanks in the summer of 2020.